-Have you heard about the SkillsFuture Credit Programme run by Singapore?
+Do you know about the SkillsFuture Credit programme being run by Singapore?
 Do you know what that programme is all about?
 This article is an attempt to make you aware about this programme.

 What is the SkillsFuture Credit Programme?